dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 {
     /// <summary>
     /// ObservableInstrument<T> is the base class from which all observable instruments will inherit from.
-    /// It will only support the CLS compliant numerical types
+    /// It will only support the CLS compliant numerical types.
     /// </summary>
     public abstract class ObservableInstrument<T> : Instrument where T : unmanaged {